Miami University Logo

 Stephanie Marlow

 Stephanie Marlow holds a BA in English Literature and Creative Writing from Miami University (2016).
 She rejoined the Miami community in October 2022 as a member of the Humanities Center team and is thrilled to be back at her alma mater.
-Outside of work, Stephanie enjoys a vibrant life surrounded by her two dogs and four cats.
+Outside of work, Stephanie enjoys a vibrant life surrounded by her many animals.
 She spends her free time immersed in reading, writing, and playing Dungeons & Dragons.
 Her favorite topics of conversation include tabletop RPGs, the works of Cassandra Clare, and stories about her beloved pets.
+Stephanie will be starting her Masters degree in Student Affairs in Higher Education in Fall 2025.

 Cody Norris